 Remember that guests are there to visit your area.
 Whether it is for business or pleasure, the chances are good that they will spend most of their time exploring.
 So, make sure that you also post about interesting activities and places in your neighborhood.
 It does not have to be anything elaborate – a photo of a lunch at a local restaurant can let them experience the taste of things to come…

 In fact, you should focus more on places of interest in your area than your property itself.
 For every four photos that you post of your place and its amenities, you should post six photos of your area and neighborhood.

 You can even turn this into a video by posting a story tour of your city to your Instagram account.
 Not only is this a great way to show off your city, but your potential guests also see that you boast an in-depth knowledge of the latest travel trends, and that you are quite literally willing to walk the extra mile for them.

 At times the best approach is the simplest one!
 Why not simply ask your guests to follow you on Instagram and like your content?

-Then, ask your guests to post their own pictures of your place on Instagram.
+Then, ask your guests to post their own pictures of your place on Instagram (tagging you, of course).
 Content generated by guests is, in fact, more effective than the content that you have created for your Instagram account as it helps to represent your vacation rental in a much more authentic manner.